rdroe/nested-yargs/README.md

 # nyargs

 Isomorphic utilities and caching environment for architecting frontend data on the command line. `nyargs` provides a repl and cache-expansion syntax for interactively building fetched data into useful patterns.

 The simple idea is that you import this repl-runner and load your own CLI-command modules into it.
-You then have a repl in which your custom commands are recognized.
+You then have a repl in which your library of data functions is recognized.

-When you start a cli app made with nyargs, you will see that your command prompt is replaced with `nyargs > `, awaiting a command.
+When you start up a cli app made with nyargs, you will see that your command prompt is replaced with `nyargs > ` awaiting a command.

 The cache is backed by IndexedDB.
 This repo is developed as a laboratory for creating frontend data functionality.
 Yargs modules, too, can be used from the frontend; so in developing a nyargs project, you are also in part developing a frontend project.

+# App

+"myModule" and "otherModule" are the code you'll write to utilize nyargs.

 ```typescript
 import myModule from './myModule'